-Option debug_info can be specified to the Compile (3) to have debug information, such as Erlang Abstract Format, stored in the debug_info chunk.
+Option debug_info can be specified to the Compiler (see compile(3)) to have debug information, such as Erlang Abstract Format, stored in the debug_info chunk.
 Tools such as Debugger and Xref require the debug information to be included.

 Source code can be reconstructed from the debug information.
 To prevent this, use encrypted debug information (see below).